Anisakis simplex

-This species begins as an egg found in the faeces of its host, and hatches as a second-stage larva in the ocean, where it survives for several days.
+This species begins as an egg found in the feces of its host, and hatches as a second-stage larva in the ocean, where it survives for several days.
 This larva is then consumed by an intermediate host, usually a krill, and it develops into a third stage larva within the body of this intermediate host.
 The krill is then ingested by a predator, such as squid or fish, which act as the paratenic host for A. simplex.
 The worm reaches the end of its life cycle when the paratenic host is ingested by a whale or another marine mammal.
 In the abdominal cavity of this final host, A. simplex develops into a fully mature worm and reproduces to form eggs, which are then expelled from the body of the final host.

 A. simplex generally possesses digestive and excretory organs, such as an oesophagus and intestine.
 However, its morphological structure changes as it develops from one life stage to another.
 When it is fully mature, it has defined lip structures, a regularly patterned outer surface, and fully developed reproductive organs.

 The consumption of raw or undercooked seafood, such as sashimi and ceviche, puts humans at risk for developing an infection or allergic reaction caused by A. simplex.
 The worm can infect the stomach or intestine by lodging itself within the walls of the organ and producing digestive enzymes to penetrate mucus layers.
 It occasionally pierces through the wall completely and travels in the abdominal cavity.
 Acute symptoms, such as abdominal cramps, nausea and diarrhoea, arise hours after ingestion.
 The infection can be chronic if not treated.
 Treatment involves removal of the worm by endoscopy or surgery.